stagerightlabs/phpxdr/README.md

 This package provides an implementation of the [RFC 4506](https://datatracker.ietf.org/doc/html/rfc4506.html) External Data Representation standard.
 It is built to be extensible; you can encode and decode custom data objects as well as primitive generics.

+This package is currently in beta; the API is still subject to change.

 Important Note: [Quadruple-Precision Floating-Point](https://datatracker.ietf.org/doc/html/rfc4506.html#section-4.8) numbers are not supported by this package as a native type, but the tools are provided to allow you to implement this type in your own project, should you have the need.

 ## Installation